Skip to main content

 If you're renting equipment from Choose 2 Rent, they'll send you the tracking information for your rental kit during this time-frame.
 If you rent from another vendor, verify their shipping timeline.

 This is the best time for the Onsite expert to start training your check-in staff.
 Go over the venue setup plan, review safety protocols, and show staff how to correct problems with attendee badge information.
-Show them the video and articles linked below so they understand what printing is like from the attendee perspective and know how to set up Onsite hardware:
+Show them the articles linked below so they understand what printing is like from the attendee perspective and know how to set up Onsite hardware:

 Week of...